 Multiple Listing Services are generally run regionally or at a state level

-The Evolution of the MLS
+The Evolution of the Multiple Listing Service

-Then the MLS was created and every week a “book” was created for each office in an associations territory and was distributed to each office.
+Then the MLS was created and every week or so a “book” was created for each office in an associations territory and was distributed to each office.
 Thus, it allowed buyers to go to one office to see all the inventory in a group of communities and it allowed sellers much greater exposure to the buying pool.

 Fast forward to today and literally the minute an agent inputs listing data for a home for sale it is distributed not only to the real estate community but the generally buying public by what is called and IDX or Internet Data Exchange

 What does the MLS Mean to a Seller?

 They turn to a real estate agent that gives them access to the MLS.
 It is convenient and gives them the immediate access to most of the available homes for sale that meet their criteria.

 With today’s access to the internet, buyers are directly choosing the homes they see and not relying so much on a real estate agent to pick and choose the homes they see.

-When registered with a Massachusetts Realtor or Real Estate Agent you have access to the largest pool of homes for sale that meet your criteria, instantly.
-You will know about homes new to the market almost as quickly as the real estate age community does!!
+When registered with a Massachusetts Realtor or Real Estate Agent you have access to the largest pool of Massachusetts homes for sale that meet your criteria, in a matter of seconds.

 By the rules of the MLS for a home buyer to access all of the information they must be registered with an agent and all contact information must be on file with that agent.
 Otherwise you can see a limited amount of data.

-The MLS is a very powerful tool in aiding both buyers and sellers either market properties or find properties for sale.
+The Massachusetts MLS is a very powerful tool in aiding both buyers and sellers either market properties or find properties for sale.
 It also offers historical data that can be accessed by a buyer or sellers agent that will help determine fair market value of a home as well as median house price in a community, predict days on market and so on…

 We all hear the term MLS or Multiple Listing Service and as agents, I think we are quick to throw around the term.
 I hope this post informs home buyers and home sellers on the impact of the Multiple Service has on the purchase or sale of your home.
 As always I encourage viewers to post a comment or start a discussion!!